aalbindia/FacebookDupe/README.md

 ## 2025-03-30

 - created GET /post/edit/:postid and POST /posts/edit/:postid
 - with editPost page and edit post button in posts.ejs
 - made sure only post owners can edit a post
 - created GET /posts/deleteconfirm/:postid and POST /posts/delete/:postid
 - with deletePost page and delete post button in posts.ejs
 - made sure only post owners can delete a post

+## 2025-04-01

+- We created the GET /posts/show/:postid route
+- which shows post title, post link, timestamp, and creator
+- We created POST /posts/comment-create/:postid route